ukrbublik/react-awesome-query-builder/README.md

 ### Migration to 4.9.0
 Version 4.9.0 has a breaking change for operators `is_empty` and `is_not_empty`.
-Now these operstors can be used for text type only (for other types they will be auto converted to `is_null`/`is_not_null` during loading of query value created with previous versions).
+Now these operators can be used for text type only (for other types they will be auto converted to `is_null`/`is_not_null` during loading of query value created with previous versions).
 Changed meaning of `is_empty` - now it's just strict comparing with empty string.
 Before change the meaning was similar to `is_null`.
 If you used `is_empty` for text types with intention of comparing with null, please replace `is_empty` -> `is_null`, `is_not_empty` -> `is_not_null` in saved query values.